sukhinin/simple-config/README.md

 are `resolved()`.

 ### Working with configuration objects
-`Config` interface exposes `get()` method that either returns string value for the given key or throws an exception when no such key exists. `getOrDefault()` can be used to return the provided default value instead of throwing.
-There are also a number of typed convenience methods `getXxx()` with their respective `getXxxOrDefault()` counterparts.
+The core `Config` interface that all configuration objects implement is very minimalistic.
+It exposes `keys` property that returns all keys for config and `get()` method that either returns string value corresponding to a given key or throws `NoSuchElementException` if config does not contain the key. `contains()` extension method allows to check if given key is in config and `getOrDefault()` extension method allows to supply a default value to return instead of throwing when key is not in the config.
+There are also a number of typed `getXxx()` methods with their respective `getXxxOrDefault()` counterparts that allow reading values as boolean, integer, long, double or list.

-One can use `keys` property to retrieve a set of all keys and `contains()` method to test if the given key is present in configuration.

-`size` property is equal to the number of entries in config, and `isEmpty` is true when config does not contain any entries at all.
+Every configuration object can be transformed to a map or properties object with `toMap()` or `toProperties()` extension methods respectively.

 ### Using scoped configurations
 `ScopedConfig` is a wrapper class that allows a configuration to be scoped to only a subset of keys starting with